 On the new-artist side, we are particularly proud to be bringing 11 performers from Australia who have never been at our festival before: The jazz vocal group The Idea of North; the chamber ensemble Freshwater Trio; the didgeridoo virtuoso William Barton; classical pianist Rita Reichman; and jazz musicians Joe Chindamo (piano) and Doug de Vries (guitar).
 I had the privilege of hearing all these amazing people when I visited Melbourne and Sydney last year... and I can’t wait for you to join me in discovering how rich the musical life is Down Under.

-c) The first North American performances of several new arrangements of Chopin Preludes for piano trio, by two Australian composers: Adam Starr and Joe Chindamo... as well as new arrangements of two of Schumann’s Scenes of Childhood by the same two Aussie composers.
+When it comes to creative projects, we are beating the drum about a few this year: a) The first performances of a delightful operetta being developed by composer Cameron Wilson and writer Kico Gonzalez-Risso (Supernatural Noir) b) The première of a song cycle called Love Songsby Stephen Chatman, to be performed by baritone Tyler Duncan withthe Freshwater Trio onAugust 11. c) The first North American performances of several new arrangements of Chopin Preludes for piano trio, by two Australian composers: Adam Starr and Joe Chindamo... as well as new arrangements of two of Schumann’s Scenes of Childhood by the same two Aussie composers.

 So, in summary, Old and New will be juxtaposed throughout the festival... and I urge you to come and savour some of each!